Sacramento Hearing Aids & Amplifiers

 Are Phonak hearing aids Bluetooth?

 Phonak is a manufacturer of hearing aids and many of their styles include Bluetooth.

 Are Bluetooth hearing aids safe?

 Bluetooth hearing aids give off less radiation than cell phones—only about one-tenth or less.
-The Bluetooth in the device itself is not sending a signal unless you are either streaming sound from your phone or receiving a phone call.
+The Bluetooth in the hearing aid itself is not sending a signal unless you are either streaming sound from your phone or receiving a phone call.

 Which hearing aids have Bluetooth?

 Most behind-the-ear style hearing aids that are a receiver in the ear or behind the ear have Bluetooth.
 Most in-the-ear style hearing aids do not have Bluetooth as of today, but this will be changing in the future.

 How to pair Bluetooth hearing aids to a smartphone?